betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 underway for various aspects of planned Apollo missions.

 ### The AGC had an app for that
-Flying to the moon and returning safely involved *long periods of boredom punctuated by moments of extreme peril*.
+Flying to the moon and returning safely involved long periods of boredom punctuated by moments of extreme peril.
 A mission was divided into phases by *velocity change maneuvers* or *burns* of the main engines<sup>[1]</sup>.
 A complete mission involved around 11 burns.
 For each maneuver there was a corresponding *major mode program*, to handle it.